×

 The Art of Genetic Drift

 My art is hand-made.
-This results in subtle differences emerging even in the face of homogeneity.
-No two are really identical.
-Doesn’t matter how many I make, at any one time.
-Admittedly, I don’t want them to be faithful reproductions of each other.
-This Journal Entry: Clone & Replicant, is a look at the concept of exact reproduction without offering you one.
+This results in subtle differences emerging in the face of homogeneity.
+No two are works are ever identical.
+It doesn’t matter how many I make at any one time.
+I am not aiming for faithful reproductions.
+This is an exploration of mass reproduction without offering you one.

 Through mass production, communication and mobility, a vast catalogue of replicable images is now available to all of us.
 I often wonder if it is possible to stand out in the deluge.